Lynn Fuhler Studio Photo

 Secrets to Successful Events Resource Guide: 42+ Easy-to-Use Forms and Tools to Save You Time and Money

 One of the most searched phrases for any destination is “What’s Happening.”
 Travelers want to know what activities will be occurring during their visit.
-As a marketer, I know that festivals and events draw overnight visitors.
-Helping event organizers see how all the pieces fit together is win-win for the community and the tourism industry.
-Most importantly, the event-goers experience needs to be optimum.
-The decision to write these books just made sense when you consider all those who will benefit.
+As a tourism marketer, I know festivals and events draw overnight visitors.
+Helping event organizers see how all the pieces fit together is a win-win for the community and the tourism industry.
+Most importantly, the event-goer’s experience needs to be optimum.
+The decision to write these books made sense when considering all who would benefit.

-A solid footing – organizational development and leadership – is key to running any successful business.
+A solid footing – organizational development and leadership – is critical to running any successful business.
 Festivals and events are businesses.

 What are some of the things hardly anyone else knows?